Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/custom-messages.md

     /// </summary>
     protected override byte MessageType()
     {
-        // As an example, we could define message type of 1 for string messages return 1;
+        // As an example, we can define message type of 1 for string messages return 1;
     }